Optimize PDF files - Part I

 To tell which fonts exist in a PDF file, select Properties in the File menu of Adobe Reader.
 Open the Fonts tab.
 Here you see the fonts used in the currently open PDF.
 Fonts marked as (Embedded) or (Embedded Subset) have been embedded in the file.
 Other fonts were not embedded.
 As a rule of thumb, the 5 standard fonts are not usually embedded, while all others are.
 One can, however, embed standard fonts, or not embed the other fonts.
 This depends on the capabilities of the PDF writer application.
 With Word you have the option to embed all fonts, or embed everything else but 2 standard fonts.
 We will go into the details soon.

 To save space, use the PDF standard fonts.
 As it happens, they are not installed on Windows (other than Symbol).
 Fortunately, similar fonts do exist and PDF writer applications are aware of the similarities.
 You can use Times New Roman in place of Times and Arial in place of Helvetica.
 The standard fonts and their Windows replacements are listed in the following table.

+Word allows you to create small PDF files with Times New Roman and Arial.
+They will always be saved as PDF standard fonts, consuming as few bytes as possible (see Rule #5 though).
 Unfortunately this is not true for Courier, Symbol or ZapfDingbats.
-Word will always embed Courier, Courier New, Symbol and ZapfDingbats.
-It wouldn't be necessary, really, but Word does that.
+Word will always embed Courier, Courier New, Symbol and ZapfDingbats, creating larger files.
+Embedding wouldn't be necessary, but Word does that.
 Too bad!